TommasoCosimi/HomeLab/Stirling-PDF/Instructions.md

 # Stirling PDF

-Stirling PDF is a suite of tools to manage PDFs
+Stirling PDF is a suite of tools to manage PDFs.

 ## The Container